Sunday, January 30, 2011

 Robledo Mountains- Indian Springs Canyon

-Update: this is road is in horrible condition and you must have high clearance to drive it at all.My pick-up would not have made it,but on more recent trip ,a friend's super high Super Duty did.
+Update: this road is in horrible condition and you must have high clearance to drive it at all.My pick-up would not have made it,but on more recent trip a friend's super high Super Duty did.
+Update: The gate is always open now and you need four wheel drive once you turn off the county road.